adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_Testing.md

 |2 |Click an existing seesion name from list| |A pop up box 'Join a Session' will appear for user to input session password| |
 |3 |Type in session password then hit 'Enter'|'password'|A text editor appears on the left with previous work displayed and chat room on right with previously messages displayed| |

-Post-Conditions:<br\>
+Post-Conditions:<br />
- *The user is now in a already existing chat session<br\>
+ *The user is now in a already existing chat session<br />

  Test Case ID:
 ------------
-Test Case Name: Join an existing chat session with the wrong password Designed By: Kevin Elizabeth
+Test Case Name: Join an existing chat session with the wrong password<br />
+Designed By: Kevin Elizabeth<br />
-Executed By: Kevin Elizabeth
+Executed By: Kevin Elizabeth<br />
-Priority: High
+Priority: High<br />
-Short Description: Test the ability to join a existing chat session
+Short Description: Test the ability to join a existing chat session  <br />
-Pre-conditions:
+Pre-conditions: <br />
- *The user must be already logged in to DuoMonkeyEditor
+ *The user must be already logged in to DuoMonkeyEditor<br />

 |Step |Action                   |Sample Input Data            |Expected Outcomes   |Comment                 |
 |-----|-------------------------|-----------------------------|--------------------|------------------------|